GuilhermeZanus/nyt-challenge/README.md

 ## How to Use

-This project is designed to be used as a robot through the Robocorp Cloud using Work Items.
+This project is designed to be used locally or as a robot through the Robocorp Cloud using Work Items.

+## Using locally

+1. Ensure you have met all the requirements mentioned above.
+2. Copy the provided code and save it to a Python file (e.g., nytimes_automation.py).
+3. Update the sections, search_phrase, and months_of_search variables according to your preferences in the run_automation method of the NyTimesAutomation class.
+4. Run the Python script

+## Using as a robot through the Robocorp Cloud

 1. Create a user account at robocorp.com.